Therapy in Maryland and New York State

 · Coping with the stressors of daily life: busy schedules, needy children, work expectations

 I work with couples to rebuild a positive couple relationship, focusing on your strengths.
 As that relationship grows we begin to work together to develop more productive ways to communicate to and be understood by the other.
 Then we begin to tackle the perpetual problems that exist within any home.
 Couples therapy is always a mixture of acceptance and change—focusing on what you can change about yourself and learning to accept parts of the other person that are unchangeable.
-I utilize different approaches depending on the dynamics that are happening between couples and have received training in both the Gottman Method and Emotionally Focused Therapy.
+I utilize different approaches depending on the dynamics that are happening between couples.
+I have received training in both the Gottman Method and Emotionally Focused Therapy.

 Often, I recommend working on a book in conjunction with the couples therapy.
 This book is based on decades of couples research, and helps restore a positive, strong emotional base.
 The book is titled, Seven Principles for Making Marriage Work by John Gottman.